Wednesday 28 August 2019

 Presented by Martin Palmer, Director of architecture, GHDWoodhead

 Barwon Water’s Ryrie Street headquarters has been transformed through the adaptive re-use of a 1970s brutalist building into a sustainable and contemporary workplace.
-Originally composed of two disparate blocks, the building now boasts an infill tower that connects both original wings and hosts a central atrium space, feature stair and skylight cluster which, as unifying architectural elements, support environmental and corporate cultural change for the client.
-The project has become a catalyst for Geelong’s burgeoning arts precinct with the creation of a new civic heart and pedestrian thoroughfares connecting cultural institutions.
-The integration of a new public forecourt at street level created new connections to Geelong’s civic and cultural precinct, providing a welcome and lasting benefit to the building’s wider urban context.
+Originally composed of two disparate blocks, the building now has an infill tower that connects both original wings and hosts a central atrium space, feature stair and skylight cluster.
+The project has become a catalyst for Geelong’s burgeoning arts precinct, with the creation of a new civic heart and pedestrian thoroughfares connecting cultural institutions.

 Case study clients.

 Andrew Pettifer represents the client for Arup Workplace (Sydney).
 At Work Place / Work Life, he will present the project alongside Emily Moss, principal at Hassell.

 Andrew’s role at Arup is NSW Region Leader and NSW Buildings Group Leader.
 He is a building services engineer with extensive international experience in the UK, Europe, Asia, the Middle East and Australia.
 Andrew believes in achieving sustainable outcomes through clear strategic thinking, delivering pragmatic and practical solutions for clients.
 He is passionate about the power of effective leadership, great design and how the two combined can create great places.

 Tracey Slatter represents the client for Barwon Water Headquarters (Geelong).
 At Work Place / Work Life, she will present the project alongside Martin Palmer, director of architecture, GHD Woodhead.